Center Coast Brookfield MLP & Energy Infrastructure Fund Monthly Distribution Declaration

 The Fund is a non-diversified, closed-end management investment company.
 As a result, the Fund’s returns may fluctuate to a greater extent than those of a diversified investment company.
 Shares of closed-end management investment companies, such as the Fund, frequently trade at a discount to their net asset value, which may increase investors’ risk of loss.
 The Fund is not a complete investment program and you may lose money investing in the Fund.

 Because of the Fund’s concentration in MLP investments, the Fund is not eligible to be treated as a “regulated investment company” under the Internal Revenue Code of 1986, as amended.
-Instead, the Fund will be treated as a regular corporation for U.S. federal income tax purposes and, as a result, unlike most investment companies, will be subject to corporate income tax to the extent the Fund recognizes taxable income.
+Instead, the Fund will be treated as a regular corporation, or “C” corporation, for U.S. federal income tax purposes and, as a result, unlike most investment companies, will be subject to corporate income tax to the extent the Fund recognizes taxable income.

 An investment in MLP units involves risks that differ from a similar investment in equity securities, such as common stock, of a corporation.
 Holders of MLP units have the rights typically afforded to limited partners in a limited partnership.
 As compared to common shareholders of a corporation, holders of MLP units have more limited control and limited rights to vote on matters affecting the partnership.
 There are certain tax risks associated with an investment in MLP units.
 Additionally, conflicts of interest may exist between common unit holders, subordinated unit holders and the general partner of an MLP.